-Take all preventive measures and prepare for a coronavirus outbreak in your company.
+Take all preventive measures and prepare for an outbreak of coronavirus in your company.
 Learn how to monitor and manage the different controls more easily with digital checklists.

 Lumiform enables you to conduct digital inspections via app easier than ever before.

 Get a kickstart with one of our +12000 ready-made and free checklists

 The corona pandemic is a severe blow to the global economy.
 Despite the gradual easing in individual countries, the circumstances have a lasting impact on the world of work.
 Companies are confronted with uncertainties they were not aware of before.
 Many companies have adapted their processes in order to remain capable of acting and working in the "new normality".

 Having a working business plan during the pandemic is extremely valuable as it allows for flexibility in responding when an outbreak occurs within companies.
 The following are steps that any company can take to manage one outbreak and prevent another.